 Swimming in Crater Lake

-After hiking down to the water via the Cleetwood Cove Trail, it’s time to go swimming in Crater Lake!
+After the hike down to Crater Lake via the Cleetwood Cove Trail, it’s time to go swimming!

 Where Can You Swim?

 You are allowed to go swimming within 100 yards of Cleetwood Cove and within 100 yards of Wizard Island.
 Also, you must remain at least 50 feet away from any boat, boat dock, or buoy.

 Most visitors stick to the dock area where the trail spills out to the water.
 I’d encourage you to turn left and do a little scrambling through the boulders until you find some solitude.